jacobdejean/cfparkingpage/README.md

     npm run deploy
     ```

 After the deploy command you will be greeted by Wrangler's project setup where you will be prompted to login and choose an account to deploy to.
+Make sure to select 'Create a new project'.

 Once deployed you will need to assign your domain, which you can do from the 'Custom Domains' tab you see once clicking into a pages project from the list of them.
 I would like to find a way to automate this part with Wrangler but this seems [not of interest](https://github.com/cloudflare/workers-sdk/issues/1146).

+Once the worker is deployed and the domain is connected, you're all set.
+What I like to do next is set up a forwarded address by navigating to domain in the dashboard, then finding 'Email Routing.'
+For example, if I'm parking a domain like 'jsonstorage.com', I'd like to have an 'inbox@jsonstorage.com' set up to foward to my business inbox.
+Once that is created, set `PUBLIC_EMAIL` variable to display it on the landing page.

 ## Environment Variables

-Customize the page content by setting these environment variables in your Cloudflare Pages project:
+Customize the page content by setting these environment variables in your Cloudflare Pages project.

+These can be set in one of a few ways depending on how you want to use the project.

+1. Run `wrangler pages secret put PUBLIC_EMAIL` then enter value when prompted.
+Need to run `npm run deploy` again.
+2. Navigates to project secrets in the web dashboard.
+Need to run `npm run deploy` again.
+3. Uncomment the 'vars' property in wrangler.jsonc and set value.
+Need to run `npm run deploy` again.

 ```
 PUBLIC_PAGE_TITLE